Shopify/graphql-metrics/README.md

 Your analyzer will still be called with `query_extracted`, `field_extracted`, but with timings metrics omitted.
 `argument_extracted` will work exactly the same, whether instrumentation and tracing are used or not.

+## Order of execution

+Because of the structure of graphql-ruby's plugin architecture, it may be difficult to build an intuition around the order in which methods defined on `GraphQL::Metrics::Instrumentation`, `GraphQL::Metrics::Tracer` and subclasses of `GraphQL::Metrics::Analyzer` run.

+Although you ideally will not need to care about these details if you are simply using this gem to gather metrics in your application as intended, here's a breakdown of the order of execution of the methods involved:

+ When used as instrumentation, an analyzer and tracing, the order of execution is:

+* Tracer.setup_tracing_before_lexing
+* Tracer.capture_parsing_time
+* Instrumentation.before_query (context setup)
+* Tracer.capture_validation_time (twice, once for `analyze_query`, then `analyze_multiplex`)
+* Analyzer#initialize (bit more context setup, instance vars setup)
+* Analyzer#result
+* Tracer.trace_field (n times)
+* Instrumentation.after_query (call query and field callbacks, now that we have all static and runtime metrics gathered)
+* Analyzer#extract_query
+* Analyzer#query_extracted
+* Analyzer#extract_fields_with_runtime_metrics
+  * calls Analyzer#field_extracted n times

+When used as a simple analyzer, which doesn't gather or emit any runtime metrics (timings, arg values):
+* Analyzer#initialize
+* Analyzer#field_extracted n times
+* Analyzer#result
+* Analyzer#extract_query
+* Analyzer#query_extracted

 ## Development